 Wendy Fierro is the Social Studies Lead teacher at the UCLA Community School, where she has been teaching history for 5 years.
-In addition to teaching history, this is her first year teaching EmpowHer to 7th grade girls.
+In addition to teaching history, Wendy is the EmpowHer Instructor for 8th grade girls.
 She graduated from UC Irvine with a degree in Political Science and received her Masters in teaching from UCLA.
 Her interests involve traveling and doing outdoor activities such as camping and hiking.
 She is passionate about empowering youth to be agents of change.

-Wintor McNeel is the Counselor at Environmental Charter Middle School Inglewood and current 7th grade EmpowHer teacher.
+Wintor McNeel is the Counselor at Environmental Charter Middle School Inglewood.
+Wintor has taught 7th and 8th grade EmpowHer classes.
+Wintor is currently the Lead EmpowHer Instructor and Facilitator for the EmpowHer Leaders Academy.
 Wintor’s key areas of expertise in this role include social and emotional counseling, academic intervention, behavioral support and the planning of school-wide events.
 Wintor has over 10 years of experience in education having worked in the non-profit, private, and public sectors.
 Previously, she served as a Counselor for St. John Bosco High School and Bright Star Charter School.
 Wintor believes that education is the gateway to your future and the key to achieving your dreams.